rewardops/rewardops-sdk-node/README.md

 ## RewardOps Node SDK

-Note: The SDK currently supports v4 and v3 of the RewardOps API.
+The RewardOps Node SDK dramatically simplifies OAuth as well as typical interfacing with our public APIs.
+Simply add your `clientId` and `clientSecret` to the config and you're ready to go.

-In addition, v5 endpoints are partially implemented.
+_Note: The SDK currently supports v4 and v3 of the RewardOps API.
+In addition, v5 endpoints are partially implemented._

 ## Installation